zowe/docs-site/docs/user-guide/install-zos.md

 - The `zwe` utility used for installing, configuring, and managing Zowe
 - The configuration file used for Zowe, `zowe.yaml`

-These topics and more are covered in the [Planning the installation](installandconfig.md) page.
+These topics and more are covered in the [Preparing for installation](installandconfig.md) page.

 ## Stage 2: Installing the Zowe z/OS runtime

 ![Install the Zowe z/OS runtime](../images/install/install.png)

 1. Ensure that the software requirements are met.
-The prerequisites are described in [System requirements](systemrequirements-zos.md).
+The prerequisites are described in [Preparing for installation](systemrequirements-zos.md).

 1. Choose the method of installing Zowe on z/OS.